maxx1128/Webdev-Study-Notes/ruby/Collections.md

 `inject` is like a normal array, but with a few differences:

 * The loop takes two variable declaration.
-The first is the same as before, the current item in the loop.
-The second is a value that's carried over from the previous iteration, which I call the "carried variable."
+  1. The first is a value that's carried over from the previous iteration, which I call the "carried variable."
 Each one can be used in the loop's code.
+  2. The second the current item in the loop.
 * The return value replaces the carried variable in each iteration
 * It also takes an argument when called, which is the initial value of the carried variable.
 If you don't include this, it instead does:
   * Takes the first array value as the initial value.